JohnSnowLabs/johnsnowlabs/docs/en/alab/llm_prompts.md

 ### Prompt Definition and Testing
 Users can generate LLM prompts on the dedicated Prompt page from the Hub of Resources.
-For ChatGPT and Azure Prompts, NLP Lab offers a dedicated definition interface.
+For ChatGPT and Azure Prompts, Generative AI Lab offers a dedicated definition interface.
 Here's what to expect when creating a new LLM prompt:

 - **Name the Prompt**: Within this new tab, users will first be asked to provide a name for their prompt.
 This name will be used for pre-annotating identified entities.
 At this point, we recommend creating one prompt per target entity.